Bedrock-OSS/bedrock-wiki/docs/blocks/custom-crops.md

 ]
 ```

 You can add more permutations depending on how many stages you want your crop to have.
-But don't forget to also change the events and states limit.
+But don't forget to also change the state's `max` value and the script's `maxGrowth` value.

+## Final Block JSON

 Here is the entire `wiki:custom_crop` file for reference.